nikodunk/blog/content/how-to-chain-functions-with-await-async.md

   let courseEmail = await getEmailOfCourseWithCourseId(courseId); // async
-  let savedToCloud = await saveToCloudFirestore(fields, courseEmail, courseId); // async, will run once courseEmail above has been populated (aka Promise has been returned) let sentEmail = await sendEmailWithSendgrid(fields, courseEmail);  // async, will also run once courseEmail above has been populated (aka Promise has been returned) res.status(200).send(savedToCloud, sentEmail); // will run once sentEmail and saveToCloud have been returned (aka their Promises have been resolved).
+  let savedToCloud = await saveToCloudFirestore(fields, courseEmail, courseId); // async, will run once courseEmail above has been populated (aka Promise has been returned) let sentEmail = await sendEmailWithSendgrid(fields, courseEmail);  // async, will also run once courseEmail above has been populated (aka Promise has been returned) res.status(200).send(savedToCloud, sentEmail); // will run once sentEmail and saveToCloud have been populated by their functions (aka their functions' Promises have been resolved).
 });

 // Helper functions below